 Excel Implementation Plan has been developed.
 The Excel document provides more details information on all actions for implementation and related performance measures.

-Strategic Framework for Suicide Prevention in NSW 2018-2023 starts the journey towards zero suicides in NSW.
+The Strategic Framework for Suicide Prevention in NSW 2022-2027 continues the journey towards zero suicides in NSW.
 It sets out the state's priorities for further coordinating, integrating and investing in suicide prevention activities, while building on what is already in place.

 NSW Aboriginal Mental Health and Wellbeing Strategy 2020-2025 supports NSW Health services to plan and deliver culturally safe, accessible, responsive and flexible mental health and wellbeing care in partnership with Aboriginal people and communities.